moretto1/my-spring-api/README.md

 # My Spring API

-Project to demonstrate my knowledges in Spring Boot and your features.
+Project to demonstrate my knowledge in Spring Boot and your features.

 The project idea is simples, an API to manage products of a store.